thecatsowl/cs/README.md

-This site explores Computer Operating Systems
+This site explores Computer Systems.